Market Opportunity Analysis - Definition, Importance, Steps & Example

-A tool to identify and access the attractiveness of a business opportunity.
+Market Opportunity Analysis is a tool to identify and access the attractiveness of a business opportunity to be viable and feasible.
 It is a part of the business planning or strategy processes wherein before undertaking a new product or service, you analyze the market for it to determine probable profit and revenue from it.
 One of the most important factors considered and analyzed in market opportunity analysis is the forecasted demand for the product or the service.

 Some important questions which one tries to answer through a market opportunity analysis are the most profitable market segment, rate at which the opportunity is growing, competitor and gap analysis, what are the key sustainable differentiation points etc. Through these, one tries to answer questions on how to enter the market and what should be the key value proposition.

 Before launching a business or a product, proper analysis is very important.
 Launching a business without knowing the market, the target group, competition, sales/revenue opportunity will cause issues and losses.
 Proper analysis will give the right marketing intelligence required to successfully launch a business and position the products and services to the right target group.

 Every market will have an opportunity which can be fulfilled and target group would be interested in buying products and services if they are better than the current offerings.
 If a company enters a market without understanding the current landscape, market forces and current offerings in the market, then they may see a situation in which they run a risk of bringing a product which is exactly

 Five steps that can be followed to analyze market opportunity analysis

 The factors to consider while analyzing the business environmental factors are - Economic conditions and trends, Legal and regulatory situations and trends, Technological positioning and trends (state of the art; related R&D), Relevant social changes and Natural environment.

 The factors to be considered while performing industry analysis are Type of industry, Size currently and in 3-5 years and Types of marketing practices.